LeetLLM

 Method 1: Sinusoidal positional encoding

-Think of positional encoding like reading a clock.
+Positional encoding resembles reading a clock.
 A clock uses multiple hands moving at different speeds (seconds, minutes, hours) to uniquely identify any moment in a 12-hour period.
 Sinusoidal positional encoding does the same thing for words in a sequence: each position gets a unique "fingerprint" made of sine and cosine waves at different frequencies.
 Low dimensions oscillate quickly (like seconds), while high dimensions oscillate slowly (like hours).

 For position pos\text{pos}pos and dimension iii (where dmodeld_{\text{model}}dmodel is the embedding dimension):